Do I need planning permission?

 Some works to residential properties do not require planning permission.
 These works are known as Permitted Development

-For general advice about whether specific works to your house require planning permission, then please use the interactive house at Planning Portal - Do you need permission? to check.
+For general advice about whether specific works to your house require planning permission, then please use the Planning Portal Interactive House to check.
+There are also some useful guides on the Planning Portal with regard to a large number of common projects.
 In addition, Part 1 of the General Permitted Development Order (as amended in 2008) sets out works within the curtilage of a dwellinghouse which do not require planning permission.
 Please note that if you live in a Listed Building, or your property is within a Conservation Area or the Chilterns Area of Outstanding Natural Beauty, additional restrictions apply.
 The Planning Portal contains details relating to these restrictions.
 To find out whether your property is within such an area, you can view the online Local Plan Proposal Map.

 In some cases, Permitted Development rights may have been removed from your property, either by planning condition or as the result of an Article 4 direction.
 As a result, you may require planning permission from the Council.
 You can check the history of your property online and at the Council Offices.
 Planning applications dating from 1986 to the present day are available to view online.
 Applications pre-dating 1986 are available to view at the Council Offices.
 Please contact the Council for further information.